 Sure, it's warm and cozy, and yes, I'm getting fed on the regular.
 I’ve floated through the first two trimesters blissfully forming limbs and thoughts, blubbering along as my fingers materialized right before my eyes.
 Or maybe the eyes came first.
 Honestly, it's been madness.
 How am I to know?

-I just wanted out.
+I just want out.

-They handed me to Honey!
+They've handed me to Honey!

-And I was warm.
+And I am warm.